fortymorgan/gendiff/README.md

 ## How it works

 The application detects file format based on its extension.
-It converts config to an object structure, same for different formats.
+It converts config to an object structure (AST), same for different formats.
-Then the app creates diff (AST) between the files with a [recursive function](https://github.com/fortymorgan/gendiff/blob/8ce34d2589c7f7a20ca3263f4360f7bcb3296375/src/index.js#L40).
+Then the app creates a diff by comparing the ASTs recursively with a [function](https://github.com/fortymorgan/gendiff/blob/8ce34d2589c7f7a20ca3263f4360f7bcb3296375/src/index.js#L40).
 Finally, the app renders diff in the selected `format` to the console.

 ## Examples